Pope Gregory I: Alms

 The Church had a practice from early times of passing on a large portion of the donations it received from its members as alms.
-As pope, Gregory did his utmost to encourage that high standard among church personnel.
 Gregory is known for his extensive administrative system of charitable relief of the poor at Rome.
 The poor were predominantly refugees from the incursions of the Lombards.
 The philosophy under which he devised this system is that the wealth belonged to the poor and the church was only its steward.
 He received lavish donations from the wealthy families of Rome, who, following his own example, were eager, by doing so, to expiate their sins.
 He gave alms equally as lavishly both individually and en masse.
-He wrote in letters: "I have frequently charged you ... to act as my representative ... to relieve the poor in their distress ...." and "...
-I hold the office of steward to the property of the poor ...."
+He wrote in letters: "I have frequently charged you ... to act as my representative ... to relieve the poor in their distress" and "I hold the office of steward to the property of the poor".

 In Gregory's time, the Church in Rome received donations of many different kinds: consumables such as food and clothing; investment property: real estate and works of art; and capital goods, or revenue-generating property, such as the Sicilian latifundia, or agricultural estates.
-The Church already had a system for circulating the consumables to the poor: associated with each of the main city churches was a diaconium or office of the deacon.
+The Church already had a system for circulating the consumables to the poor: associated with each of the main city churches was a deacon.
 He was given a building from which the poor could apply for assistance at any time.

 The circumstances in which Gregory became pope in 590 were of ruination.
 The Lombards held the greater part of Italy.
 Their depredations had brought the economy to a standstill.
 They camped nearly at the gates of Rome.
 The city itself was crowded with refugees from all walks of life, who lived in the streets and had few of the necessities of life.
 The seat of government was far from Rome in Constantinople and appeared unable to undertake the relief of Italy.
-The pope had sent emissaries, including Gregory, asking for assistance, to no avail.